argilla-io/argilla/docs/reference/rubrix_webapp_reference.rst

 Dataset page
 ------------
-The **Dataset page** is the main workspace for exploring and annotating Datasets in Rubrix.
-Every Task has its own specialized components, while keeping a similar layout and structure.
+The **Dataset page** is the workspace for exploring and annotating records in a Rubrix Dataset.
+Every task has its own specialized components, while keeping a similar layout and structure.

+Here we describe the search components and the two modes of operation (Explore and Annotation).

 Search components
 ^^^^^^^^^^^^^^^^^
-The Rubrix Dataset page is built around search features.
-The search bar gives users quick filters for easily exploring and selecting dataset subsets.
+The Rubrix Dataset page is driven by search features.
+The search bar gives users quick filters for easily exploring and selecting data subsets.

 .. image:: ../images/reference/ui/search_components.png
    :alt: Rubrix UI search-bar

-The main sections of the search-bar are following:
+The main sections of the search bar are following:

 **Search input**